vesellov/bitdust.docs.old/roadmap.md

 ## Distributed data rebuilding
-At this point in the BitPie.NET software implemented a mechanism for automatic data rebuilding, to be able to reconstruct a missing data segments when updating a lost supplier.
+At this point in the BitDust software implemented a mechanism for automatic data rebuilding, to be able to reconstruct a missing data segments when updating a lost supplier.
-The whole process is fully automatic and does not require any actions from user in order to maintain downloaded   data into the BitPie.NET network.
+The whole process is fully automatic and does not require any actions from user in order to maintain downloaded   data into the BitDust network.

-Automatic rebuilding occurs on the data owner's node and requires constant work of BitPie.NET software on its machine and stable Internet connection.
+Automatic rebuilding occurs on the data owner's node and requires constant work of BitDust software on its machine and stable Internet connection.

 Possible to transfer this functionality on other nodes that will support the downloaded data